AI voice bots are getting law firms sued. The numbers are catching up fast.

 There’s a Better Way: Remove Cold Calling Entirely

-While most of the industry burns money on compliance failures, some firms have removed TCPA risk entirely and improved ROI in the process.
+While most of the industry burns money on compliance failures, a few firms have removed TCPA risk completely and improved ROI doing it.

-The insight: The fundamental problem isn’t just compliance; it’s the inefficiency of demographic targeting that wastes resources on unqualified prospects.
-Fix the targeting, and the compliance problem disappears.
+The insight: the fundamental problem isn’t just compliance, it’s the inefficiency of demographic targeting that wastes spend on unqualified prospects.
+Fix the targeting and the compliance problem disappears.

 Behavioral Audience Intelligence